projectexpert/pmis/project_charter/README.rst

     - project charter
     - project description (with ckeditor4)
     - project scope
+    - project success
-    - project success and requirements
+    - project requirements integrated with change management (when the change management module is installed)
     - project stakeholders
     - resource and billing plan
     - risk assesment integrated with risk management